 Breast Implants are one of the world’s most popular surgical procedures.
 Essentially, this involves surgically placing an implant behind each breast to increase bust size, correct sagging, increase firmness and fix any issues with asymmetrical or disproportionately sized breasts.
 The operation takes one to two hours and can be performed with both general anaesthetic or I/V sedation that puts you to sleep for the procedure, and local anaesthetic to eliminate pain afterwards.

-It’s not medically possible to fully determine your suitability for breast augmentation surgery without a personal consultation session.
-But generally there are a number of indicators that mean breast augmentation is right for you.
+It’s not medically possible to fully determine your suitability for breast implant surgery without a personal consultation session.
+But generally there are a number of indicators that mean breast implants are right for you.